Retrieval Augmented Generation (RAG) Examples & Best Practices

 And this brings us to a very interesting topic…

-RAG business use case: supercharge data security and compliance
+RAG best practices example: supercharge data security and compliance

 retrieval augmented generation plus role-based access control use case: illustration about information access permission based on user´s roles within the company and example of RAG-based AI assistant chatbot answer based on the user´s role and information access.